Child psychotherapists must have excellent listening and observation skills.

-Child psychotherapists work with children who are suffering from symptoms including depression, aggression, phobias, anxiety, physical/psychosomatic disorders, learning difficulties and behavioural problems.
-They perform controlled sessions (oneto five times per week) with individuals, groups and/or families where verbal interaction, toys, puppets, dolls, art materials etc. are used to explore the child’s behaviour, attitudes and emotions.
+Child psychotherapists work with children who are affected by issues such as depression, aggression, phobias, anxiety, physical/psychosomatic disorders, learning difficulties and behavioural problems.
+They lead sessions with individuals, groups and/or families where verbal interaction, toys, puppets, dolls, art materials and so on are used to explore the child’s behaviour, attitudes and emotions.
 Their aim is to help children understand and address their inner conflicts.
-Typical duties include:
+Typical activities include:

 - liaising with professionals such as teachers, psychiatrists, psychologists, paediatric nurses, social workers, family therapists and health visitors

 - supervising trainees

 - keeping up-to-date with developments within the profession by attending appropriate courses, conferences and meetings